 - Satellite TV on Shaw Direct Channel 337 (HD)

 - IPTV on Optik TV Channel 971

-You can easily watch the Cowboy Channel without cable through live TV streaming services such as Sling TV and Direct TV.
+You can easily watch the Cowboy Channel live stream without cable through live TV streaming services such as Sling TV and Direct TV.
 It is more common for viewers outside of America to watch their favourite sports shows on the Cowboy Channel without cable.
 This method has the advantage of watching on the go and for free since most digital TV streaming services offer free trials.